Rulebook

 6.1.1 Characters have Attack, Health, Action generation, and abilities.

-6.1.2 A Character cannot attack on the turn it enters play unless it has Haste.
+6.1.2 A Character cannot attack on the turn it enters play unless it has Speed.

 6.1.3 A Character must be ready to attack or block.